Eprex 2000 ME 6 syringes (epoetin alfa)

 The person taking the hormone erythropoietin should familiarize himself with the pharmacokinetics of the drug long before starting Epogen.
 A specific dosing schedule should be created so that the athlete knows how best to take Epogen with each injection.
 The schedule will help avoid complications that may arise due to the fact that the dosage of the drug was unknowingly calculated at the last minute.
 The above dosage in many clinical cases can vary up to 100 units per kilogram at a time, but athletes should be very careful about the dosage.
 The possible side effects are very serious and should not be ignored.
 Remember, it is very important to monitor your blood cells while taking EPO.
 Keep your red blood cell count in the normal range to avoid serious complications.

-Someone from the Hong Kong - just purchased the goods:
+Someone from the Austria - just purchased the goods: